 [ARTICLE] ‘BTS’ album that even broke the Iron Gate of Grammys and the meaningful breakthrough’ *kind of full trans*

 Though, fans of the group and other publications be can’t help but stand by the belief that BTS and their body of work for 2018 were deserving of more.
-While BTS couldn’t contend for the New Artist Award by releasing a staggering 70 songs this year alone when the category’s requirement see a maximum is 30 songs of three albums, a number were hoping for a nomination for Best Pop Duo/Group Performance and Best Pop Vocal Album.
+It needs to be established that BTS couldn’t contend for the New Artist with their release a staggering 70 songs this year alone surpassing the category’s requirement of a maximum is 30 songs in three albums.
+However, a number of fans were hoping for a nomination for Best Pop Duo/Group Performance and Best Pop Vocal Album.
 This isn’t unreasonable, especially considering the newly released Billboard year-end charts.

 BTS achievements on Billboard 2018 Year-End Charts! pic.twitter.com/OWSCO5yQtO